VAFA109 Jewelry/Lost Wax

 - At least two individual critiques with the instructor are held each semester, to assess projects using the above criteria and to review students' overall progress.

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, or digital technology are incorporated by instructor.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, or digital technology are incorporated by instructor.